fluent/fluent-bit-docs/pipeline/parsers/regular-expression.md

 # Regular Expression

-The **Regex** parser lets you to define a custom Ruby regular expression that uses a named capture feature to define which content belongs to which key name.
+The **Regex** parser lets you define a custom Ruby regular expression that uses a named capture feature to define which content belongs to which key name.

 Use [Tail Multiline](../inputs/tail.md#multiline) when you need to support regexes